The Voice of Firestone collection is organized into the following eleven series:

 The seventh series consists ofScrapbooks and Memorabilia.
 This series contains six scrapbooks comprised of sheet music for Idabelle Firestone’s compositions, newspaper clippings, and letters from fans of the Voice of Firestone and Idabelle Firestone’s music.
 There is also one scrapbook containing newspaper clippings about and photographs of frequent Voice of Firestone guest performers.
 Finally, this series contains a folder of memorabilia which includes: ticket holders from Voice of Firestone telecasts; several commemorative items from the program’s 25th anniversary broadcast; and small items sent to Idabelle Firestone, such as the program to a concert where one of her songs was performed.

 The eight series is devoted toFirestone Library Plans.
 This comprehensive series features layouts of and correspondence about the plans for the library itself, as well as the Remington Rand Vault and the recording studio.
 This series contains budget information, correspondence about and documentation of contributions, lists of technical specifications, plans for preservation and projects, appraisal information, and correspondence about and photographs of the library’s dedication.
 The last folder is a fairly straightforward Inventory documenting the scope of the Firestone donation during the years 1969-1995.
+Also part of this series is a large oversize box containing Firestone Library architectural plans (15 technical drawings) by Allan Chapman and Associates.
+This oversize box is stored in the Firestone library vault (top left hand corner), separate from the rest of this collection.

 Series nine consists of Copyright and Artist Waivers.
 This series spans 1971-1980, with some undated material, and primarily concerns the transfer of copyright to the New England Conservatory.